mjg123/mjg123.github.io/_posts/2017-11-08-Jax-RS-on-Fn.md

 Standard stuff from a JAX-RS perspective, but isn't it neat to have three separate functions defined in one place with shared DTO and database code?
 This is what we alluded to earlier: a FaaS Application - not just a standalone Function which does one stateless thing in isolation but a coherent application built on a more flexible foundation without sacrificing its integritry.

-The only extra code you need is a class acting as an entrypoint to your function, which defines which classes Jersey should scan:
+The only extra code you need is a class acting as an entrypoint to your function, which defines which classes Jersey should consider as part of the app:

 ```java
 import com.jrestless.fnproject.FnFeature;